The Foxbusters: Cast

-Episodes
+Pilot

-on the beginning of the Foxbusters Pilot, it was to be set during the Second World War as evident in the 1997 Pilot, but this idea was phased out: as evident in some episodes, the series is clearly set during the present day.
+On the beginning of the Foxbusters Pilot, the series was originally going to be set during the Second World War as evident in the 1997 Pilot, but due to unknown reasons this idea was phased out: as evident in some episodes, the series is clearly set during the present day.
+Ransome and Jeffries in the pilot appears similar from the book.